msradam/dream-meridian/DEVPOST.md

 - **NetworKit**: OpenMP parallelization scales across all 4 Cortex-A76 cores.
 Graph algorithms are memory-bound, benefiting from Pi 5's improved LPDDR4X bandwidth.
 - **DietPi**: Minimal Linux distribution with ~400MB base footprint.
 No GUI overhead, services trimmed to essentials.

-The result: a full GIS + LLM stack in under 4GB RAM.
+The result: a full GIS + LLM stack in under 4GB RAM, with LLM inference as the only compute-intensive operation.

 ### Why xLAM-2-1B